cryostatio/cryostat-legacy/HTTP_API.md

     Should use percent-encoding.

     ###### response
-    `201` - The body is a descriptor of the newly started recording, in the form `{"downloadUrl":"$DOWNLOAD_URL","reportUrl":"$REPORT_URL","id":$ID,"name":"$NAME","state":"$STATE","startTime":$START_TIME,"duration":$DURATION,"continuous":$CONTINUOUS,"toDisk":$TO_DISK,"maxSize":$MAX_SIZE,"maxAge":$MAX_AGE}`.
+    `201` - The response is a descriptor of the newly created recording, in the form `{"downloadUrl":"$DOWNLOAD_URL","reportUrl":"$REPORT_URL","id":$ID,"name":"$NAME","state":"$STATE","startTime":$START_TIME,"duration":$DURATION,"continuous":$CONTINUOUS,"toDisk":$TO_DISK,"maxSize":$MAX_SIZE,"maxAge":$MAX_AGE}`.
 The `Location` header will also be set to the same URL as in the `downloadUrl` field.

     `401` - User authentication failed.
-The body is an error message.
+The reason is an error message.
     There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

     `404` - The target could not be found.
-The body is an error message.
+The reason is an error message.

     `427` - JMX authentication failed.
-The body is an error message.
+The reason is an error message.
     There will be an `X-JMX-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

     `500` - There was an unexpected error.
-The body is an error message.
+The reason is an error message.

     `502` - JMX connection failed.
 This is generally because the target application has SSL enabled over JMX, but ContainerJFR does not trust the